Simre1/lambdasound/README.md

 ## Contributing

 Feel free to try out this library and add additional functionality.
-I am especially interested in things from the _Wanted Features_ list.